zanreal-labs/legal/en/legal/dora-addendum.md

 ### 1.1

-To the extent that you are a company or other legal entity subject to DORA, this DORA Addendum ("Addendum") is entered into and is supplemental to, and made pursuant to, the Terms of Service or other agreement between you and ZanReal Labs ("ZanReal Labs") governing the provision of ZanReal Labs' cloud-based platform or software services to you ("Agreement"); is effective as of the later of: January 17, 2025 or the effective date of your Agreement ("Addendum Effective Date"); and the provisions below, including the additional definitions set out in paragraph 3, shall apply in relation to the provision of the Services by ZanReal Labs under the Agreement.
+To the extent that you are a company or other legal entity subject to DORA, this DORA Addendum ("Addendum") is entered into and is supplemental to, and made pursuant to, the Terms of Service or other agreement between you and ZanReal ("ZanReal") governing the provision of ZanReal' cloud-based platform or software services to you ("Agreement"); is effective as of the later of: January 17, 2025 or the effective date of your Agreement ("Addendum Effective Date"); and the provisions below, including the additional definitions set out in paragraph 3, shall apply in relation to the provision of the Services by ZanReal under the Agreement.

 ### 1.2